OpenTermsArchive/docs/content/community/how-to/join-community-chat.md

 ## 3. Introduce yourself

-After joining the Open Terms Archive chat, members are encouraged to briefly introduce themselves in the **Introduction** channel.
+After joining the Open Terms Archive chat, members are encouraged to briefly introduce themselves in the **~Introductions** channel.

 ## 4. Find your channels

 Here are some recommended channels to help you get started:

-1. **~reuses**: this channel gives you access to published reports based on Open Terms Archive data.
+1. **~Reuses**: this channel gives you access to published reports based on Open Terms Archive data.
 You can also share your personal published reports here.
-2. **~situational awareness**: this channel helps you stay updated on initiatives from Open Terms Archive and news from other sources.
+2. **~Situational awareness**: this channel helps you stay updated on initiatives from Open Terms Archive and news from other sources.
-3. **~public relations**: all communications, public presentations, events, blogs, feedback, and press releases from Open Terms Archive are posted here.
+3. **~Public relations**: all communications, public presentations, events, blogs, feedback, and press releases from Open Terms Archive are posted here.
 Join to stay informed and share related articles.
-4. **~help**: don’t get stuck!
+4. **~Help**: don’t get stuck!
 Join this channel to ask for assistance.
-5. **~module**: there are some channels prefixed with “Module” for technical contributors including **Website**, **Documentation**, **Engine**, and **Contribution Tool**.
+5. **~Module**: there are some channels prefixed with “Module” for technical contributors including **~Website**, **~Documentation**, **~Engine**, and **~Contribution Tool**.
-6. **~collection**: each collection has a dedicated channel prefixed with “Collection” to gather its community members and synchronise around maintenance and analysis.
+6. **~Collection**: each collection has a dedicated channel prefixed with “Collection” to gather its community members and synchronise around maintenance and analysis.

 ## Need help?